 For more information about Dawson Foundation Repair’s Houston services, see the following:

-a free, no obligation foundation inspection* in Houston, Texas.
+· Request a FREE*, no obligation foundation inspection and cost estimate

-· See a step-by-step walkthrough of the foundation repair process.
+· See a step-by-step illustration of the foundation repair process

 Houston Soil Characteristics as they affect Foundation Repair